matthew-brett/pip-legal/pip_legal.md

     pip install composite_package

 includes the files for `gpl_package` and `proprietary_package` as well as `composite_package`.

-We assume that this should be considered a "composite" install, where `composite_package`, `gpl_package` and `proprietary_package` should all be considered part of a single larger program.
+**Question 3a: We assume that this should be considered a "composite" install, where `composite_package`, `gpl_package` and `proprietary_package` should all be considered part of a single larger program.
 In this case, the GPL license should be applied to the whole work, and as it cannot (by construction) be applied to `proprietary_package`, we assume the output from the Pip command above will violate the GPL.
-Is this correct?
+Is this correct?**

-If it is correct, who should be held liable for this violation?
+**Question 3b: If it is correct, who should be held liable for this violation?
 Is it the controllers of the PyPI site, that hosts the package in such a way that such an output is possible?
-Or the person who uploaded the version of `composite_package` that required Pip (by default) to download `gpl_package` with `composite_package` and `proprietary_package`?
+Or the person who uploaded the version of `composite_package` that required Pip (by default) to download `gpl_package` with `composite_package` and `proprietary_package`?**

 ### Two-step pip install of `composite_package` without dependency resolution